 Here they are—my No-Fuss Kombucha Buns!
 This might be the simplified bread recipe you were waiting for!
 The multi-purpose grain-free gluten-free and vegan buns will surely satisfy your morning toast cravings to being an excellent addition to any plant-based meal.

 These buns make tasty mini pizza crusts, fantastic burger buns to being equally amazing enjoyed on their own with your favourite buttery topping or homemade jam.

 As a bonus, I share how to make gluten-free vegan pancakes with the same dough.
-Click the read more button for recipe instructions and short how-to video.
+Continue reading for the recipe instructions and short how-to video.

 If you’re expecting squishy white bread, please keep searching.
 This recipe is not your standard soft white bread, and it’s not squishy.